Unexpected Symmetries of Kerr Black Hole Scattering: Motivation and introduction

 The study of spinning binaries has a long and rich history within traditional perturbative approaches to general relativity, such as the Post-Newtonian (PN) expansion in the slow-velocity regime and the gravitational self-force (GSF) framework in the small mass-ratio limit.
-Powerful analytical and numerical techniques have been developed in these complementary perturbative regimes, often aided by the use of symmetries and the integrability of the probe motion in Kerr spacetime \cite{Carter:1968ks,Carter:1968rr}.
-For the latter, the conservation of energy, azimuthal angular momentum and the Carter constant are usually introduced as a consequence of the presence of Killing vector \cite{Dixon:1970zza} and tensor \cite{Walker:1970un} symmetries of the background spacetime.
-Interestingly, such conservation laws have been extended to the case of a spinning probe in Kerr, through the introduction of the R\"udiger constant at linear in spin order \cite{rudiger1981conserved,rudiger1983conserved} and a suitable extension of the Carter constant at the quadrupolar order \cite{Compere:2023alp}; see Ref.~\cite{Compere:2021kjz} for a nice review.
+Powerful analytical and numerical techniques have been developed in these complementary perturbative regimes, often aided by the use of symmetries and the integrability of the probe motion in Kerr spacetime~\cite{Carter:1968ks,Carter:1968rr}.
+For the latter, the conservation of energy, azimuthal angular momentum and the Carter constant are usually introduced as a consequence of the presence of Killing vector~\cite{Dixon:1970zza} and tensor~\cite{Walker:1970un} symmetries of the background spacetime.
+Interestingly, such conservation laws have been extended to the case of a spinning probe in Kerr, through the introduction of the R\"udiger constant at linear in spin order~\cite{rudiger1981conserved,rudiger1983conserved} and a suitable extension of the Carter constant at the quadrupolar order~\cite{Compere:2023alp}; see Ref.~\cite{Compere:2021kjz} for a nice review.
+It should be stressed that these conservation laws hold only for probes whose spin-induced multipole moments match those of a Kerr black hole, while for generic compact objects with generic Wilson coefficients -- most notably neutron stars -- integrability is expected to be broken already at quadratic order in spin.

-Given the pivotal role of such symmetries in both the reformulation of the self-force program in action-angle variables \cite{Schmidt:2002qk,Hinderer:2008dm} and the development of the effective-one-body (EOB) formalism for spinning binaries \cite{Damour:1999cr,Damour:2001tu}, one might ask whether we can study this problem from the on-shell scattering amplitude perspective.
-This question is further motivated by the recent discovery of a hidden spin-shift symmetry---wherein the amplitude remains invariant under a shift of the spin vector along the momentum transfer---which was first identified at one-loop order~\cite{Bern:2022kto,Aoude:2022trd}, and later confirmed at the two-loop order~\cite{Akpinar:2024meg,Akpinar:2025bkt}.
+Inspired by the simplicity of the Kerr black hole dynamics, and given the pivotal role of such symmetries in both the reformulation of the self-force program in action-angle variables~\cite{Schmidt:2002qk,Hinderer:2008dm} and the development of the effective-one-body (EOB) formalism for spinning binaries~\cite{Damour:1999cr,Damour:2001tu}, one might ask whether we can study this problem from the on-shell scattering amplitude perspective.
+This question is further motivated by the recent discovery of a hidden spin-shift symmetry -- wherein the amplitude remains invariant under a shift of the spin vector along the momentum transfer -- which was first identified at one-loop order~\cite{Bern:2022kto,Aoude:2022trd}, and later confirmed at the two-loop order~\cite{Akpinar:2024meg,Akpinar:2025bkt}.
 The fundamental origin of this symmetry, however, remains to be understood.